FinOps-Open-Cost-and-Usage-Spec/FOCUS_Spec/specification/dimensions/usageunit.md

 ## Allowed Values

-Usage units MUST be expressed as a single unit of measure adhering one of the following three formats.
+Usage units MUST be expressed as a single unit of measure adhering to one of the following three formats.

 * &lt;plural-units&gt; - "GB", "Seconds"
 * &lt;singular-unit&gt; &lt;plural-time-units&gt; - "GB Hours", "MB Days"